semgrep/semgrep-docs/docs/troubleshooting/app.md

 ## If a Semgrep CI job exists

-In this case, check the log output for any hints about what the issue is.
+Check the log output for any hints about what the issue is.

 - If the logs mention a missing token or an authentication failure, you can get a new token from the Settings page of Semgrep App, and set it as `SEMGREP_APP_TOKEN` in your CI provider's secret management UI.

-# A project is reporting the last scan 'never completed'
+# A project reports the last scan 'never completed'

 This status means that your CI jobs start and authenticate correctly, but fail before completion.